 Fact #9: Though victorious, the Federals withdrew after the battle, effectively ending McClellan's campaign to take Richmond via the Peninsula.

 The Union victory at Malvern Hill, while a morale booster for the Army of the Potomac, did nothing to alter the circumstances facing the men in the ranks of the Federal army.
 Their back was to the James River, their supply lines vulnerable, and they were exhausted from a week's worth of hard marching and heavy fighting.
 So, despite an excellent performance, early the next morning the Yankees continued their retreat to Harrison's Landing, twelve miles away.
 The campaign to take Richmond via the Peninsula was over.

 In fact, George McClellan had made up his mind to abandon this movement against Richmond as early as the night of June 26.
 McClellan, who called the retrograde motion of his army a "change of base," lavished praise upon his army for their "survival against adversity."
 Stopping the Confederates at Malvern Hill merely allowed the Yankees the chance to complete their retreat to the safety of their supply base, and deny Lee the chance to destroy the Federals once and for all.

-Fact #10: The Civil War Trust has saved hundreds of acres at Malvern Hill.
+Fact #10: The American Battlefield Trust has saved hundreds of acres at Malvern Hill.

-Over the years, the Civil War Trust and its partners have preserved hundreds of acres of the Malvern Hill battlefield.
+Over the years, the American Battlefield Trust and its partners have preserved hundreds of acres of the Malvern Hill battlefield.
 Add these to the 130 acres previously owned by the National Park Service, and visitors can now walk the entire length of the Confederate attack and appreciate just how greatly the ground itself impacted this important 1862 battle.